 The Massachusetts Institute of Technology, commonly known as MIT is considered the world’s best university for technical education.
-Established in 1861, MIT became famous for its rapid advancement in academics, brilliant inventions and an interesting culture and environment.
-Following are some amazing facts of the MIT.
+Established in 1861, MIT became famous for its rapid advancement in academics, brilliant inventions, and interesting culture and environment.

 Founded by William Barton Rogers in the 19th century, MIT had a modest beginning.
 It did not have its own campus and was started in a rented building in Boston.
 In 1916, it moved to the city of Cambridge and now has a campus spread across 168 acres!